Like many other forms of entertainment, video games are an ever-changing thing. The landscape is constantly evolving.

 7. Plastic Instrument Rhythm Games

-All of the above game genres are still around, just nowhere near as popular as they used to be.
-This doesn’t just apply to the past, either.
-As unthinkable as it may seem, genres that are incredibly popular now probably won’t stick around forever.
+All of the above video game genres are still around, just nowhere near as popular as they used to be.
+And as unthinkable as it may seem, video game genres that are incredibly popular now probably won't stick around forever.

-What genres aren’t going to stick around?
-It’s impossible to say with any sort of certainty, but if I had to guess, I’d say Battle Royales.
-Yes, battle royale games are super popular right now, but the sheer oversaturation will probably see plenty of people becoming sick of them after a few years.
+Which of today's video game genres are going to fade first?
+It's impossible to say with any certainty, but if I had to guess...
+I'd say Battle Royales.
+The sheer oversaturation will probably see plenty of people becoming sick of them in a few years.